magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 #### New Admin features

 *  B2B merchants can create orders from the Admin on behalf of customers using Payment on Account as the payment method. <!--- BUNDLE-166 178-->
 *  Merchants can now directly view all quotes associated with a user from the customer’s detail page. <!--- BUNDLE-139 -->
-*  Merchants can now filter the Company Customers table by Company. <!--- BUNDLE-137 -->
+*  Merchants can now filter the Customers Now Online grid by Company. <!--- BUNDLE-137 -->
 *  Admins can now filter customers in the Admin by Sales Rep. <!--- BUNDLE-110 -->

 #### Enhanced security on storefront